 My reading of non-fiction books has plummeted the last 2 years.
 Today, I tend to only read articles.
 Nevertheless, I think the listed titles will continue to have an appeal in the foreseeable future.
-This list excludes philosophy books, as those will get a favorite list of its own.
+This list excludes philosophy books, as those will get a favorite list of its own someday.

-Books are listed by publication year, youngest first.
+Books are listed by publication year, youngest first – but check below for younger additions I made to this list after it was first published.
 Click on the covers to go to the Goodreads page for the books.

 MORAL TRIBES – EMOTION, REASON AND THE GAP BETWEEN US AND THEM – Joshua Greene (2013)

 This is the best book about ethics and human behavior I’ve ever read.
 It combines insights from biology and philosophy in a great way.
 It’s up to date, written in a lucid, crisp prose, and generally even fun.
-You don’t have to have scientific or philosophical background to understand it, Greene has written a self-contained book, but it is nonetheless important and might even be revelatory for people who do have a large knowledge of both fields.
+You don’t have to have a scientific or philosophical background to understand it, Greene has written a self-contained book.
+It is nonetheless important and might even be revelatory for people who do have a large knowledge of both fields.
 Maybe the most important book on this list, as it also offers solid advice for shaping politics.